MarxSoul55/cats_vs_dogs/README.md

 1. Download [Kaggle's dataset of cats and dogs](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
 2. Download the release: [v0.3](https://github.com/MarxSoul55/cats_vs_dogs/releases/tag/v0.3)
     * **Note that these directions are all based off of v0.3**
-3. Set up your directory in the following way:
+3. Set up your directory :open_file_folder: in the following way:
     * model.py (acts as the entry-point/interface for the training and testing capabilities)
     * architecture.py (contains the architecture of the neural network)
     * constants.py (contains important constants like the training-directory, etc.)
     * preprocessing.py (preprocesses the data by converting it into an appropriate tensor)
-    * data
+    * data  :minidisc:
-        * train
+        * train  :steam_locomotive:
-            * cats (will contain the images of cats from Kaggle)
+            * cats (will contain the images of cats from Kaggle)  :cat:
-            * dogs (will contain the images of dogs from Kaggle)
+            * dogs (will contain the images of dogs from Kaggle)  :dog:
-        * test (will contain test-images from Kaggle)
+        * test (will contain test-images from Kaggle)  :pencil:
 4. Now you need to learn how to use `model.py`, which acts as the interface by which you'll train and test the model.
-There are three main commands you'll need to know.
+There are five commands you should know:
     * `python model.py --train --steps 25000`
         * The `--train` tells the program to train the model, and the `--steps` tells the program how many "steps" it should take.
 By steps, I mean parameter-updates, which are performed